telerik/xaml-docs/controls/radcircularprogressbar/overview.md

 * __Segments__&mdash;The CircularProgressBar can be split into numerous segments to indicate its progress.

-* __Color Ranges__&mdash;CircularProgressBar supports definding ranges with different colors.
+* __Color Ranges__&mdash;CircularProgressBar supports defining ranges with different colors.
 Each range allows you to specify a start and end position, as well as an option to make its fill gradient.

 * __Determinate and indeterminate states__&mdash;The determinate state shows a specific amount of the progress.
 The indeterminate one plays an animation of the circular progress.